grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ### Do not use an extensive amount of DSL tricks

-In creating internal DSLs, one can use a lot of neat tricks, some of them being very "hacky" and twisting the general-purpose language in many eays to achieve "flluent" syntax.
+In creating internal DSLs, one can use a lot of neat tricks, some of them being very "hacky" and twisting the general-purpose language in many ways to achieve "flluent" syntax.
 But remember that the composition code is to be maintained by your team.
 Unless each and every member of your team is an expert on creating such DSLs, do not show off with too many, too sophisticated tricks.
 Stick with a few of the proven ones that are simple to use and work, like the ones I have used in the alarm example.

 Martin Fowler[^fowlerdsl] describes a lot of tricks for creating such DSLs and at the same time warns against using too many of them in the same language.